Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 When a script runs, it simply runs in sequence, one command after another.

-Selenese, by itself, does not handle condition statements (if-else, etc.) or iteration (for, while, etc.).
-Many useful tests can be conducted without flow control, however for a functional test of dynamic content, possibly involving multiple pages, programming logic is often needed.
+Selenese, by itself, does not support condition statements (if-else, etc.) or iteration (for, while, etc.).
+Many useful tests can be conducted without flow control.
+However, for a functional test of dynamic content, possibly involving multiple pages, programming logic is often needed.

-When flow control is needed there are two options.
+When flow control is needed, there are three options:

-	a) run the script using Sel-RC to take advantage of a programming language.
+	a) Run the script using Selenium-RC and a client library such as Java or PHP to utilize the programming language's flow control features.
-	b) run a small Javascript snippet from within the script using the storeEval command.
+	b) Run a small JavaScript snippet from within the script using the storeEval command.
+        c) Install the `goto_sel_ide.js <http://51elliot.blogspot.com/2008/02/selenium-ide-goto.html>`_ extension.

-Most will export the test script into a programming language file that uses the Selenium-RC API (see the Selenium-IDE chapter).
+Most testers will export the test script into a programming language file that uses the Selenium-RC API (see the Selenium-IDE chapter).
 However, some organizations prefer to run their scripts from Selenium-IDE whenever possible (such as when they have many junior-level people running tests for them, or when programming skills are lacking).
-If this is your case, consider a Javascript snippet.
-However, this will not handle iteration.
-So, for example, if your test needs to iterate through a variable-lenght result-set of values, you will need Selenium-RC.
+If this is your case, consider a JavaScript snippet or the goto_sel_ide.js extension.

 Store Commands and Selenium Variables
 -------------------------------------
-For instance, one can use Selenium variables to store constants at the beginning of a script.
-Also, when combined with a data-driven test design (discussed in a later section) Selenium variables can be used to store values passed to your test program from the command-line or from another program.
+One can use Selenium variables to store constants at the beginning of a script.
+Also, when combined with a data-driven test design (discussed in a later section), Selenium variables can be used to store values passed to your test program from the command-line, from another program, or from a file.

-The *store* is used to the most basic of the store commands and can be used to simply store a constant value in a selenium variable.
+The plain *store* command is the most basic of the many store commands and can be used to simply store a constant value in a selenium variable.
 It takes two parameters, the text value to be stored and a selenium variable.
 Use the standard variable naming conventions of only alphanumeric characters when choosing a name for your variable.

+..
+TODO: mam-p:  Why are we telling them the last sentence above?
+Any JavaScript identifiershould be okay, no?

 =====   ===============   ========
 store   paul@mysite.org	  userName
 =====   ===============   ========

-Later in your script of course you'll want to use the stored values of your variable.
-To cause a variable to return it's value enclose the variable in curly brackets ({}) and precede it with a dollar sign like this.
+Later in your script, you'll want to use the stored value of your variable.
+To access the value of a variable, enclose the variable in curly brackets ({}) and precede it with a dollar sign like this.

 ==========  =======     ===========